VerseOne DXP Application Cookies

 These kinds of cookies are broadly known as "Essential Cookies", i.e. they are absolutely required in order to allow the operation of the application and to protect the privacy and data of users, and these have a special meaning with the UK GDPR.

-By default, VerseOne CMS uses only one Essential Cookie, which is called JSESSIONID: this cookie is destroyed at the end of a user's session, i.e. when a user logs out and leaves the site, or after 20 minutes of inactivity on a VerseOne DXP-powered site.
+By default, VerseOne DXP uses only one Essential Cookie, which is called JSESSIONID: this cookie is destroyed at the end of a user's session, i.e. when a user logs out and leaves the site, or after 20 minutes of inactivity on a VerseOne DXP-powered site.

 VerseOne DXP does not track users across sites, and JSESSIONID does not enable any functionality except the three items listed above.